Nielk1/NekoPuppet/README.md

 Modified version of DotNetZip's PKZip decompression library for the purpose of using encryption keys rather than the password that generates them.
 This is used for the "Mont daughter - Rem" character loader to read game assets directly.

+## Required Additional Source

+### SharpDX

+The version in Nuget is not sufficent.
+Please download directly from their website: http://sharpdx.org/

 ## Library Loading

 Currently this program is hard-coded to use NEKOPARA Vol.0's emotedriver.dll, though other drivers will be supported in the future.